Harness Engineering: Environment Design Guide for AI Agent Production

 |---|---|---|

-Atomic tool design is the principle of designing a tool so that it performs only one task.
-It is better to separate search_file() and update_file() than to group functions together like search_and_update_file().
-If a tool has complex functions, the agent is prone to producing unintended side effects.
+Atomic tool design is the principle of designing each tool to perform only one task.
+It is better to separate

 The Most Common Mistakes in Practice

-- Give too many tools — If you give the agent every tool, it will actually wander.
-Adhere to the principle of least privilege.
+- Giving the agent too many tools — Handing an agent every available tool causes it to wander.
+Enforce the principle of least privilege.

-- Keep the context outside the codebase — Knowledge found only in Slack or Confluence is as if it doesn't exist for the agent.
+- Keeping context outside the codebase — Knowledge that lives only in Slack or Confluence simply doesn't exist for the agent.

-- Design the harness only once — As the codebase changes, the harness must evolve.
+- Designing the harness only once — As the codebase evolves, so must the harness.
 Regular reviews are essential.

-Harness engineering can be summarized in a single line: "The success or failure of an AI agent depends not on the model, but on the environment surrounding it."
+Harness engineering in one sentence: "The success or failure of an AI agent depends not on the model, but on the environment surrounding the model."
 The era of refining prompts is over.
-Now, the core competency is designing an environment where the agent can make the right decisions.
+Designing an environment in which agents can make sound judgments is now the core competency.

-In a world where models are standardized, the team that designs the harness well wins.
+In a world where models have become commoditized, the team that designs the better harness wins.

 - Harness engineering: leveraging Codex in an agent-first world | OpenAI